 Nordheim School will offer an Internet-based credit-recovery curriculum during the summer months.
 Elementary (grades 3-5) and Junior High students (grades 6-8) that failed subjects during the school year and are in danger of not being promoted to the next grade, and High School students (grades 9-12) that failed and will not be given credit for classes are eligible to participate.
 Also, students that have violated the compulsory attendance law with excessive absences during the school year and are being denied promotion or credits are also eligible to attend summer school in order to make up the time and coursework they lost during the regular school year.
 Summer school is not mandatory for these students, but if eligible students do not attend and fail to make up classes or credits in some other fashion over the summer, they will either remain in the same grade, or will have to repeat courses.
 The curriculum program is "student-driven" and will be completed at the student's own pace.
 If they can earn passing grades and can complete the course requirements quickly they will not have to attend as long as someone who works more slowly.
 The curriculum is not easy though, and students will have to pay attention and work very hard in order to be successful.

 Tardies (All Grade Levels)

-A student who is tardy to class by more than 10 minutes will be assigned to detention hall.
-Repeated instances of tardiness will result in more severe disciplinary action, in accordance with the Student Code of Conduct.
+A student who is tardy to class by more than 10 minutes may be assigned to detention hall or given another appropriate consequence.

 Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials (All Grade Levels)